lmu-osc/reproducibility-check/Manual_Reproducer_Repro-Test.md

 *If any results cannot be reproduced, first very briefly check possible simple sources of error yourself (e.g. wrong sequence when executing the scripts; different software versions).
 If no solution is found: Please report back directly to the authors (➔send completed excel spreadsheet) and interrupt the repro test at this point until a solution is found!*
 <br>

+  1.2.
+Are all tables from the manuscript reproducible?
+Make a note and SAVE file (screen-shot/jpg) if any table looks different!
+  1.3.
+Are all figures from the manuscript reproducible?
+Make a note and SAVE file (screen-shot/jpg) if any figure looks different!
+  1.4.
+All all in-text-numbers from the manuscript reproducible?
+Make a note of the numbers if any in-text-number is different!
+  1.5.
+Is it possible and easy to identify which tables, figures and in-text numbers are produced by which script/program (e.g. using the README-document and/or the comments within the scripts)?

-**1.3.
-Go through individual analysis scripts (e.g. R scripts)!**
+**Go through individual analysis scripts (e.g. R scripts)!**

--   Are the files named in a meaningful way, so that one can immediately derive from the title of each script what it is about and in which order the scripts should be executed?
+  1.6.
+Are the files named in a meaningful way, so that one can immediately derive from the title of each script what it is about and in which order the scripts should be executed?

--   Does a "Master" script file exist that can be executed to automatically run all other scripts without having to run them individually yourself?
+  1.7.
+Does a "Master" script file exist that can be executed to automatically run all other scripts without having to run them individually yourself?

--   Are the lines of code sufficiently commented so that one can basically understand which steps are carried out?
+  1.8.
+Are the lines of code sufficiently commented so that one can basically understand which steps are carried out?
 <br>

 **2. Search for ReadMe file!**